graphql/graphql-scalars/CONTRIBUTING.md

 ## Review process

-Your specification will then be reviewed by a maintainer of the [graphql-scalars repository](https://github.com/graphql/graphql-scalars).
+Your specification pull request will be reviewed by a maintainer of the [graphql-scalars repository](https://github.com/graphql/graphql-scalars).
 The maintainers will verify that the template has been completed, but note that the correctness of the specification is the responsibility of the original